BlueBrain/Tide/doc/DeveloperGuide.md

                 like the Launcher or Webbrowser.
   * Launcher: The application which streams the Qml control panel for browsing documents, sessions and launching applications.
-  * Webbrowser: The application which streams a Qml WebEngine-based webbrowser.
+  * Webbrowser: The application which streams a Qml WebEngine-based web browser.
   * pyramidmaker: A script that generates a TIFF image pyramid from a big source image using ImageMagick's convert tool. %Image pyramids can be loaded and rendered by Tide more efficently.